wp-plugins/vrpconnector/README.txt

 1. Out of the box unit page.

 == Changelog ==
+= 1.0.4 =
+* Plugin settings link (visable after VRPConnector plugin is activated) added to plugins list.
+* Shortcode examples added to installation documentation.

 = 1.0.3 =
 * ShortCodes can be used in Widget Text
 * Advanced Search Form posts to regular search instead of complex search by default.
 * Unit Thumbnail photos with URL's containing spaces %20 in them now display correctly.

 = 1.0.2 =
-* Fixed var decleration inside of a hash map.
+* Fixed var declaration inside of a hash map.

 = 1.0.1 =
 * Fixed bug in unit page mapping JS.